 4 OUT OF 10 graduates are now SAVING.

-None of them did
+None of them did before training.

+Just under THREE QUARTERS through mobile banking.
 Just over a QUARTER are saving at home.

 Just under half trainees are saving to support their families, and the other half are using their savings to support both their families and reinvest back into their business.
 WITH THEIR NEW INCOME 72% of graduates are spending their new income on additional food for their families.